DustinAdams08/osticket-prereqs/README.md

 •	Locate the File inside the osticket folder on the desktop and just click I agree.
 •	Be sure to select “Typical” when installing
 •	Be sure to choose “Standard Configuration.”
-•	Username: groot
+•	Username: root
-•	Password: groot
+•	Password: root
 •	Then click next and execute

 Step 12.
 Click Start and type ISS, and click Run as Admin